 The patient advocacy group, founded by Debbie Zelman in 2009 following her stage 4 stomach cancer diagnosis, is gearing up for its seventh annual lobby day.
 To be held in February, it will see patients and caregivers from all over the United States descend on Washington, DC to raise awareness and educate lawmakers.

-Andrea Eidelman, Executive Director at DDF, said they would like as many people as possible to take part:
+Andrea Eidelman, Chief Executive Officer at DDF, said they would like as many people as possible to take part:

 “The more impactful and powerful patient stories we have the better.
 These are the stories that need to be told so that lawmakers can put faces to the statistics.”